 Monitor your reputation online and respond to negative reviews professionally.

 Businesses will never please all customers all the time.
 Those who have had a bad customer experience will be vocal about their concerns.
-You can run but you cannot hide so respond to these reviews professionally, honestly and humbly whenever you can.
+Respond to these reviews professionally, honestly and humbly whenever you can.
 If the only review visible on the Internet is a one star negative review, your business will feel the pain.
 But surround that one bad review with several quality reviews and it will fade away.

 Having the best marketing that drives inbound leads and new clients is a wonderful thing.
-But if paired with average customer service, one bad review or customer experience can turn all your marketing into a wasted effort.
+But if paired with average customer service, one negative review or mediocre customer experience can turn all your marketing into a wasted effort.